emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 place.
 When the server cannot be authenticated, the peer MUST NOT request any services such as certificate provisioning ({#cert-provisioning}) from it.

-Peer implementations MUST be configured so that by default, the current authentication session fails if the server cannot be authenticated.
-However, it is possible to have a configuration flag which permits access to networks where the server cannot be authenticated.
-Such configurations are NOT recommended, and further discussion is outside of the scope of this specification.
+Unless the peer requests server unauthenticated provisioning, it MUST authenticate the server, and fail the current authentication session fails if the server cannot be authenticated.

 An additional complication arises when an inner method authenticates multiple parties such as authenticating both the peer machine and the